 Employment Law Solicitors

-Our Employment Law Department, based in Ormskirk, can advise employers and employees on a range of issues in connection with Employment Law matters.
+Our Employment Law Department, based in Merseyside and Ormskirk, can advise employers and employees on a range of issues in connection with Employment Law matters.

-Our Employment Law Department, based in Ormskirk, offers a team of highly qualified and experienced employment law solicitors who can advise employers and employees on a range of issues in connection with Employment Contracts & Employment Law matters.
+Our Employment Law team, based in Merseyside and Ormskirk, offers a team of highly qualified and experienced employment law solicitors who can advise employers and employees on a range of issues in connection with Employment Contracts & Employment Law matters.

 Table of Contents

-When it comes to employment law, it is vital you find expert guidance to ensure your business is compliant with all of the various regulations for their industries.
+When it comes to employment law, it is vital you find expert guidance to ensure your business is compliant with all of the various regulations for their industries, as well as the employment rights bill.
 We have advised many businesses across Merseyside and Lancashire.

 In terms of our key legal services in this area, our employment lawyers can assist with the following matters: